razermackham/ZALiA/README.md

 # Contributing
 Please read our [Contribution Guidelines](CONTRIBUTING.md) before opening any issues or creating pull requests.

 Additionally, it would be most helpful if you joined the [Zelda Again: Link is Adventuresome Discord server](https://discord.gg/Z4H2RhwP4p) if you plan on contributing to the project.
+You can find some development files there such as my notes on what a specific RAM address is used for and a text file of dissected assembly used to translate assembly to GML.

 # Disclaimer(s)